 The Aran Islands are three relatively small islands that are situated just off the coast of Galway Bay.
-They are: Inisheer, Inishmaan and Inishmore.
-Each island has a unique story that adds great depth to Ireland’s history.
-When visiting the islands, you will find ancient forts, churches and monuments, as well as tourist activity.
+They are Inisheer, Inishmaan, and Inishmore.
+Each island contains a unique story that adds great depth to Ireland’s history.
+When visiting the islands, you will find ancient forts, churches, and monuments, as well as tourist activity.
 Today, I will be visiting Inisheer, the smallest of the three islands.

 It is six-thirty in the morning when my alarm goes off.
 I reluctantly get myself out of bed and crawl to my suitcase to get dressed.
 The only thing that is keeping me awake at this taxing hour is the thought of being on a boat with incredibly choppy waters.
 Any form of adrenaline-pumping activity will keep me awake, no matter what time of day it is.
 I take the seven-thirty bus into town, walk to my favorite coffee shop “Caffee Nero,” and order myself a delicious Caramel Latte.
-I must admit that Europe’s coffee is far better than the coffee in America — no comparison.
-I look at the time and notice it is only 7:50am.
-Well, my bus doesn’t leave until 9am.
-Oops!
-Because I am early, I decide to roam around the train station for a while.
-The morning has certainly started off a bit dreary, but the radar said it was supposed to clear up by mid-day.
+I must admit, the coffee in Europe is far better than that in America — no comparison.
+I look at the time and notice it’s only seven o’clock.
+Well, my bus doesn’t leave until nine.
+Whoops!
+Given I am early, I decide to roam around the train station for a while.
+The morning has indeed started off a bit dreary, but the radar said it was supposed to clear up by mid-day.
 I refuse to let my anxiety over the forecast dictate whether or not I have a pleasant experience.

 We finally set out onto the beautiful country roads.
 The first twenty minutes of our journey consist of Nick telling us about the history of Galway.
 Typical.
 My head is on a swivel as I admire the beautiful landscaping that lay elegantly outside the bus doors.
-Granted that I am distracted by the scenery and find myself spacing out for a good portion of Nick’s commentary, I still manage to grasp the following information:
+Granted I’m distracted by the scenery and find myself spacing out for a good portion of Nick’s commentary, I still manage to grasp the following information.

-Galway is the third-largest city in Ireland and boasts a population of just over 79,000.
-It is also the largest Gaelic-speaking community in all of Ireland, followed by the towns just south of Galway, such as Kilkenny, Cork, Waterford and Mayo.
+Galway is the third largest city in Ireland and boasts a population of just over 79,000.
+It is also the largest Gaelic-speaking community in all of Ireland, followed by the towns directly south of Galway, such as Kilkenny, Cork, Waterford, and Mayo.
 Although Gaelic is the most prominent language throughout Ireland, English will continue to grow more popular throughout the years, especially in today’s society.
-Gaelic originated here but then spread to other regions of the world, such as Scotland and the Isle of Man.
-I also learn that the ‘downtown’ area I was referring to in my previous post is called the “Eyre Square.”
-It’s home to many food, wine and musical festivals, as it hosts an average of 122 festivals and events per year.
+Gaelic originated here, but then spread to other regions of the world such as Scotland and the Isle of Man.
+I also learn that the downtown area I was referring to in my previous post is actually called the “Eyre Square.”
+It’s home to many food, wine, and musical festivals, as it hosts an average of 122 festivals and events per year.
 Quay Street, the street parallel to Eyre Square, is trendy for shopping and dining — another great area for tourists.
+Previously, I had read that Galway doesn’t have any major weather variances, and indeed, Nick confirmed that fact.
+In other words, it’s rare for climates to reach freezing cold temperatures (below 25 degrees), and/or very hot temperatures (above 86 degrees).
+Irish natives often joke that there are “three seasons in one day,” and because the country is on an island where wind and rain can pass through flat terrain quickly, it allows for wind storms to travel rapidly across the countryside without creating too much damage.
+I’d consider this a blessing.
 As we pass through thousands of acres of farmland, Nick shows us where each battle for Ireland’s independence took place, as well as where families lived during these difficult times.
-I can’t imagine what their lives must have been like – a harsh yet skilled teacher to say the least.
-The sheer number of facts that Nick pulled from his brain was staggering, always adding tidbits of knowledge through his personal experience into the equation.
+I can’t imagine what their lives must have been like – a harsh, yet skilled teacher to say the least.
+The sheer number of facts that Nick pulled from his brain was staggering, always adding tidbits of his own knowledge from personal experience into the equation.
 He was determined to educate us on the country and city in which he grew up.
-It seemed as though every crook and nanny of Ireland was explained.
-It was simply awe-inspiring.
+It seemed as though every nook and nanny of Ireland was explained.
+It was awe-inspiring.

-We zig-zag our way through mortarless walls that stretch for miles on end.
-These ‘mortarless walls’ seem to have no evidence of glue between the stones.
+We zig-zag our way through mortarless walls that stretch for miles.
+These “mortarless walls” seem to have no evidence of glue between the stones.
 It looks like whoever constructed these walls just decided to throw stones on top of stones.
-It was a beautiful mess, for lack of a better term.
+For lack of a better term, it was a beautiful mess.
 As the horse trots its way along the seemingly never-ending maze, we come across a famous shipwreck called, “The Plassey.”
-In 1960, this ship was carrying cargo of whisky, stained glass and yarn when she was caught in a severe storm.
+In 1960, this ship was carrying cargo of whisky, stained glass, and yarn when she was caught in a severe storm.
 Two weeks after the first storm occurred, a second storm approaches that sends the ship onto land.
-Miraculously, the entire crew was rescued from the ship by the Inisheer Rocket Crew.
+Miraculously, the entire crew was rescued from the ship by the Inisheer Rocket Crew, which was comprised of eleven men who were all trained in maritime.
 When the demolished ship hit land, it was practically like Christmas day for the people, as all salvageable cargo was claimed.
-It’s a blessing that the crew was rescued because now the island has a beautifully displayed ship for visitors from all around the world to see.
-You never know — it might have been less fascinating had the crew not been saved.
-I’m glad our group was made aware.
+It’s a blessing that the crew was rescued because now the island has a beautifully displayed ship for visitors worldwide to see.
+You never know — it may have been less fascinating had the crew not been saved.

 After our pit stop to “The Plassey,” we come across the “Saint Kevin’s Church.”
 This is a ruined church that was built in the late 10th century.
 The church was naturally buried by drifting sands and is currently half underground.
-All that remains visible from the structure today is the “chancel.”
-A chancel is the space around the altar, including the choir and sanctuary.
-Not having grown up attending church, as I am Jewish, I’m not familiar with the layout of a church, nor what a churches design is supposed to look like.
-However, from what I’ve seen, it’s a beautiful piece of art.
-After the horse and buggy expedition, the remainder of my time on the island is spent visiting the islands’ fudge booth, taking photos of the sea, chatting with the locals and wandering around freely.
-The best part about wandering the island was the amount of tranquility in the air.
+All that remains visible from the structure today is the chancel.
+A “chancel“ is the space around the altar, including the choir and sanctuary.
+Not having grown up attending church, I’m not as familiar with the layout of a church.
+Nevertheless, from what I’ve seen, it’s a beautiful piece of art.
+After the horse and buggy expedition, the remainder of my time on the island is spent visiting the islands’ fudge booth, taking photos of the sea, chatting with the locals, and wandering around freely.
+The best part about wandering around was the amount of tranquility in the air.
 There was no soul in sight, and all you could hear from a distance was the crashing of waves and loud motorboats.

-Following the comicality of the aforementioned scene, the ferry makes its way over to land.
+Following the comicality of the previous scene, the ferry makes its way over to land.
 We all confess to each other that we’re starving.
 Nick promises us that it will only be thirty more minutes before we stop for food and drinks.
-We hop back on the bus and set off towards our next destination.
-I was beginning to get tired, but still had enough energy to make small talk with the lovely gentleman sitting next to me.
+We hop back on the bus and jet off towards our next destination.
+I was beginning to get tired but still had enough energy to make small talk with the lovely gentleman sitting next to me.
 Ron, another American, asked me questions about myself and vise versa.
 All of a sudden, our casual conversation is disrupted when Nick starts singing “The Rocky Road to Dublin,” by the High Kings.
-Ron and I start giggling because we weren’t used to seeing such a spectacle.
+Ron and I start giggling.
 We look at each other and exchange knowing glances.
-In other words, everyone agreed that it was time for Nick to stop singing.
-Once we arrive to the cafe, we settle in at the bar.
+In other words, everyone agreed that it was time for Nick to stay quiet.
+When we arrive at the cafe, we settle in at the bar.
 One of the girls in our group decided to order oysters.
-While that does sound delicious, I was nauseated from the heat of the day and wanted to nourish myself with something other than raw fish.
-The thought of eating oysters made me feel queasy, so I defer to a salad and a Guinness.
-This will surely tide me over until dinner.
+While that sounds delicious, I was nauseated from the heat of the day and wanted to nourish myself with something other than raw fish.
+The thought of oysters made me feel queasy, so I defer to a salad and a Guinness — this will surely tide me over until dinner.